livewire/livewire/docs/actions.md

 In the above example, when a user submits the form by clicking "Save", `wire:submit` picks up the submit event and calls the `save` action on the server.

-In essance, Actions are a way to easily map user interactions to server-side functionality without the hastle of submiting and handling AJAX requests manually.
+In essence, Actions are a way to easily map user interactions to server-side functionality without the hassle of submitting and handling AJAX requests manually.

 ## Event Listeners